musk95/redmine_email_images/README.md

 ## Compatibility

-The latest version of this plugin is only tested with Redmine 2.6-stable and 3.0-stable.
+The latest version of this plugin is only tested with Redmine 4.2.3.stable.